MileHacker Logo

 Official Sources for Visa Information

-Check the official Slovenian Foreign ministry site or your country's foreign travel warning for present and accurate visa details.
-Tools like VisaHQ and IVisa offer consumer services for applying for a visa.
+Check the official Slovenian Foreign ministry site or your country's foreign travel warning for present and accurate visa information.
+Tools like VisaHQ and IVisa offer consumer services for visa applications.